MyriamFentanes/camel-cxf-proxy-apicast/README.txt

-If the authentication is done succesful you should see the output
+If the authentication is succesful you should see the output

 Body is instance of java.io.InputStream]]
 AuthRep on App Id Success: true